Parts and Chairwork Psychotherapy

 Increased capacity for choice rather than reactivity

-What Parts Work Can Help With
+What Can This Help With?

 Parts Work Therapy and Chairwork may be helpful for people experiencing: